kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 We can directly delete the unwanted resource attributes in the Metric Gateway after they have been incorrectly enriched by the k8sattributes processor.

 - _Pros_:
-  - Simplest solution, because we will just need to add a single processor in the existing for deleting the unwanted resource attributes.
+  - Simplest solution, because we will just need to add a single processor in the existing setup for deleting the unwanted resource attributes.
 - _Cons_:
   - If a user deploys their own OTel Collector and sends metrics to the Metric Gateway, they might be explicitly setting the resource attributes that we are deleting with custom values.
+  - If a user sends their own custom non-workload metrics, there is no option for them to skip the unwanted resource attributes.

 We have decided to adopt option 3 because it is the simplest solution and the probability that a customer deploys their own OTel Collector, sends metrics to the Metric Gateway, and sets the resource attributes that we are deleting with custom values is low.